pgailinas/dip-ai-image-detection/docs/04A_Extract_Gradient_Features.md

 ## Notes and Design Choices

+* **Flat image structure:**
+  All 18,000 images are stored in a single directory and accessed by filename, simplifying data handling.

+* **Metadata-driven processing:**
+  Dataset membership is determined entirely from metadata, not directory structure.

 * **Edge-focused representation:**
-  Gradient features emphasize structural content such as edges and contours, which often differ between real and AI-generated images.
+  Gradient features emphasize structural content such as edges and contours.

-* **Orientation analysis:**
-  Gradient direction statistics provide additional discriminatory information beyond magnitude alone.

 * **Entropy measures:**
-  Entropy captures the complexity and variability of gradient distributions.
+  Capture complexity and variability in gradient distributions.

-* **Separation of feature groups:**
+* **Modular feature design:**
-  Gradient features are computed independently to support modular design and easier analysis of feature contributions.
+  Gradient features are computed independently from spatial and frequency features.

+* **Subset-based execution:**
+  The notebook processes one subset per run (`train` or `test`) to preserve strict separation.

 ---

 ## Role in the Overall Pipeline

-This notebook produces the first group of features used in the DIP feature vector.
-These features are later combined with spatial and frequency-domain features to form the complete input representation for classifier training.
+This notebook produces the **gradient feature group (8 features)** used in the DIP feature vector.

+These features are later combined with:

+* Spatial features (04B)
+* Frequency-domain features (04C)

+to form the complete 26-dimensional feature vector.

 ---

 ## Next Step

+Run this notebook twice:

+1. Set `SUBSET_NAME = TRAIN_SUBSET`
+2. Set `SUBSET_NAME = TEST_SUBSET`

+Then proceed to:

 ➡️ [04B Extract Spatial Features](04B_Extract_Spatial_Features.md)